Device Overview

 3. Press A to enter your preferred program and B to go back to the Lab.

-The scroll bar, situated at the bottom of the Air Lab, allows you to scroll through menus and graphs:
+The Scroll Bar, situated at the bottom of your Air Lab, allows you to scroll through lists and graphs:

 1. Use the L R buttons to navigate the computer, until you reach Live View l.